egch/1Z0-829-preparation/docs/pitfall.md

 - mark, check if the stream supports mark: `inputStream.markSupported()`
 - What I/O classes to use?
 Reader/Writer for text, Stream for primitives and String values
 - Check if the `System.out` or `System.err` is closed within the try-with-resource
-- in the try-with-resources check curly parenthesis is used, not brackets.

 ## Concurrency
 - the Concurrent classes order read/write access such that access to the class is consistent